Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 2. Match Your Diet

 Most providers cover basics like vegetarian and calorie-conscious meals.
 If you’re keto, high-protein, or plant-based, the options shrink quickly.
-Factor specializes in keto and high-protein prepared meals, while Goodfood and HelloFresh offer broader menus but fewer vegan options.
+Factor specializes in keto and high-protein prepared meals, while HelloFresh offers the broadest weekly menu but fewer dedicated vegan picks.
+If a fully plant-based diet is the priority, the best vegan meal kits in Canada narrows the field considerably.

 3. Consider Delivery & Lifestyle Fit